 The purpose of the Society of Physics Students scholarship program is to encourage the study of physics and the pursuit of high scholarship.
 In memory of her late husband Dr. Herbert Levy, Margaret Sussman Levy bequeathed funds to establish this $2,000 scholarship award "to be used for a worthy, needy physics student" to attain a quality physics education.

 “I was very surprised and honored to hear that I had won this scholarship,” Kleinsasser said.
 “I met a large number of amazing people through the SPS PhysCon event and I know they value SPS just as much as I do.”

-The Sullivan County High School graduate said that he heard about the scholarship through the previous president of SPS, Maryam Esmat ’21, and that the scholarship was of immediate help as he took summer courses.
+The Sullivan County High School graduate said that they heard about the scholarship through the previous president of SPS, Maryam Esmat ’21, and that the scholarship was of immediate help as they took summer courses.

 “I've been very busy with summer courses this year,” Kleinsasser said.
 “I needed to keep my future summers open for research experiences and I had to take some courses over the summer to graduate on time.
 Luckily, this scholarship managed to cover all four of my courses.”

-In addition, Kleinsasser said that his experience in the Lycoming chapter of SPS has been a major part of him feeling at home on campus.
+In addition, Kleinsasser said that their experience in the Lycoming chapter of SPS has been a major part of them feeling at home on campus.